Orcas Island

-Orcas Island (/ˈɔːrkəs/) is the largest of the San Juan Islands of the Pacific Northwest, which are in the northwestern corner of San Juan County, Washington.
+Orcas Island (/ˈɔːrkəs/) is the largest of the San Juan Islands of the Pacific Northwest, in northwestern Washington, United States.

 History and naming of the island

 The name "Orcas" is a shortened form of Horcasitas, from Juan Vicente de Güemes Padilla Horcasitas y Aguayo, 2nd Count of Revillagigedo, the Viceroy of New Spain who sent an exploration expedition under Francisco de Eliza to the Pacific Northwest in 1791.
 During the voyage, Eliza explored part of the San Juan Islands.
 He did not apply the name Orcas specifically to Orcas Island, but rather to part of the archipelago.
 In 1847, Henry Kellett assigned the name to Orcas Island during his reorganization of the British Admiralty charts.
 Kellett's work eliminated the patriotically American names that Charles Wilkes had given to many features of the San Juans during the Wilkes Expedition of 1838–1842.
 Wilkes had named Orcas Island "Hull Island" after Commodore Isaac Hull.
 Other features of Orcas Island Wilkes named include "Ironsides Inlet" for East Sound and "Guerrier Bay" for West Sound.
 One of the names Wilkes gave remains: Mount Constitution.
-Wilkes's names follow a pattern: Hull was the commander of "Old Ironsides" (the USS Constitution) and won fame after capturing the British warship HMS Guerriere in the War of 1812.
-The islands were first claimed by Spain, then by Britain, who agreed that everything below the 49th parallel was part of the US, in the treaty signed after the War of 1812.
+Wilkes' names follow a pattern: Hull was the commander of "Old Ironsides" (the USS Constitution) and won fame after capturing the British warship HMS Guerriere in the War of 1812.
+The islands were first claimed by Spain, then by Britain, who agreed, in the Treaty of Ghent signed after the War of 1812, that everything below the 49th parallel was part of the US.
 The Oregon territory, which then included Washington state and this island, was used jointly by the US and Britain until 1848, but border disputes specifically concerning the San Juan Islands, including the Pig War (1859), were not settled until 1871.
-The similarity to the name of the orca, which is popularly associated with coastal Washington state, is coincidental.

 Geography

-With an area of 57.3 mi2 and a population of 5,387 (2010 census), Orcas Island is slightly larger, but less populous, than neighboring San Juan Island.
+With an area of 57.3 mi2 and a population of 6000 (2020 census), Orcas Island is slightly larger, and less populous, than neighboring San Juan Island.
 It is shaped like a pair of saddlebags, separated by fjord-like Eastsound, and two prominent bays, Westsound and Deer Harbor, on the southwest side.
 At the island's northern end is the village of Eastsound, the largest population center on Orcas and the second largest in San Juan County.

 Other, smaller hamlets on the island include Orcas Landing (where the inter-island/mainland ferry lands), West Sound (with Eastsound addresses), Deer Harbor, Rosario (with Eastsound addresses), Olga and Doe Bay.
-A number of former settlements no longer exist, which were mostly built up around the lime kiln and fruit growing industries.